Assassination of Inejirō Asanuma: Decline of the Japan Socialist Party

-Television, Kenzaburō Ōe novelas, and copycat crimes
+Cultural impact and public memory

+Kyōko and her daughter Kinue at Asanuma's wake following his assassination, 12 October 1960.
+On his chest rests a mamori-gatana, a ceremonial knife traditionally placed on the deceased as a talisman to ward off evil spirits and protect the soul on its journey to the afterlife.

+News spread quickly outside the hall.
+According to former Mainichi Shimbun reporter Michio Ozaki, then a Waseda University student, a large banner reading "Inejirō Asanuma Has Been Assassinated!" appeared that evening near the university's literature department, leaving him stunned upon seeing it while leaving a café with friends.

+Students, including Ozaki, visited Asanuma's modest rented apartment in Kōtō Ward to pay respects.
+A worker-like man greeted them with "Students, thanks for your trouble" and guided them inside, where Asanuma's wife and son-in-law Norikuni Nakano (then at Fuji TV) bowed deeply to the visiting mourners in front of the body."

 Because Asanuma's assassination took place in front of television cameras, it was repeatedly shown on television for weeks and was seen by almost everyone in Japan with access to a television.
 Within a few weeks of the assassination, Nobel Prize-winning author Kenzaburō Ōe wrote two novellas, Seventeen and The Death of a Political Youth, that were obviously inspired by Yamaguchi's actions, although he was not mentioned by name.

-Yamaguchi's actions and the massive publicity they received inspired a rash of copycat crimes, as a number of political figures became targets of assassination plots and attempts over the next few years.
-Of the notable crimes inspired by Yamaguchi's attack one was the Shimanaka incident of 1 February 1961.
+The most notable copycat crime was the Shimanaka incident of 1 February 1961.
 In this incident, Kazutaka Komori, a 17-year-old member of the Greater Japan Patriotic Party, attempted to assassinate the president of Chūō Kōron magazine for publishing a graphic dream sequence depicting the beheading of the emperor and his family.
 This played a role in establishing what came to be known as the Chrysanthemum taboo.